Looking forward to taking part in the Bantry Bay Adventure Race? We’ve gathered together the information you’ll need before you register.

 Adventure Race Prizes

-Prizes will be awarded in each category (men’s, women’s, and team) as follows:
+Prizes will be awarded in each category (men’s or women’s) as follows:

 €150 Edge Sports Shop Vouchers – First Place